zday294/arcane-religion/LONGSTORY.md

 Given that I wasn't sure about the math of it (AI reliability in 2024, am I right?), I reached out to one of my old college profesors to ask him about the problem.
 Turns out my original method, courtesy of ChatGPT, was not great.
 The main problem he identified was that it wasn't going to properly handle repeated failures.
 Kinda essential given that the potential for repeating the failure is the main reason I even need to do this calculation.
 RIP all the hours putting together that spreadsheet.
 Ok then, now what?

-Introducing, Monte Carlo methods, a type of mathematics that's apparently too advanced for a Bachelor's degree in computer science so lucky me I've got a friend who went to grad school.
+Introducing Monte Carlo methods, a type of mathematics that's apparently too advanced for a Bachelor's degree in computer science so lucky me I've got a friend who went to grad school.
 What's a Monte Carlo method you ask?
-Honestly, I barely understand it.
-[Here's the Wikipedia article on the thing](https://en.wikipedia.org/wiki/Monte_Carlo_method) if you really want to learn about the it yourself.
+Buddy, I've only got a Bachelor's degree in computer science; I barely understand it.
+[Here's the Wikipedia article on the thing](https://en.wikipedia.org/wiki/Monte_Carlo_method) if you really want to learn about it yourself.
 The short version of why we're using it here is that instead of needing to define a formula for calculating how much this thing is going to cost (like I tried to do with ChatGPT), we can just use a random number generator to simulate rolling the dice like a million times.
 It's like that Dr. Strange "I've looked into 14,000,605 futures" thing only instead of finding the one where I win, I find the one that's most likely to happen.

 So what happens (loosely) is that in each simulation, it rolls the dice to see if it succeeds.
 If it doesn't, it rolls again until either it does succeed or it reaches the maximum attempts, at which point it gives up.
 Outside of the individual simulations is a count of how many times it rolls in total across the simulations.
 Once all the simulations are complete, it divides the number of rolls by the number of simulations and subtracts down to the nearest integer that isn't itself ( so 2 if its 2.5, 1 if it's 2).
 Then this average number of additional attempts is multiplied by the cost of additional attempts and added to the cost of the initial attempt.

 With this method I've gotten... much higher numbers.
-Which is unfortunate, but if it's more accurate, I'd rather have them.
-Gotta know how much money I'm actually asking for from my investors.
+Like, close to *double* what I got with the first method in some cases (see the costs for learning level 5 spells at level 9).
+This is unfortunate, but if they're more accurate, I'd rather have them.
+Gotta know how much money I actually need to ask for from my investors.
 Below I've included tables the (hypothetical) costs of the spells as calculated by this program.
 Technically I can't actually learn any of the spells above level 3, and I can only learn level 2 and 3 spells starting at level 17 and 20.
 But it's fun to hypothesize.

 #### Gold